timgeek/drupal_global_replacer/README.md

 drush scr /path/to/drupal_global_replacer.php --execute search-string replacement-string

 --execute will execute the string replacement.
 Otherwise, the script just tells you which nodes and fields contain the search string.

+@todo: Perform search and replace on custom blocks and views.